biolab/scorange-hugo/content/blog/Pancreas.md

 \
 \

 The best way to approach this is to firstly run a Cluster Analysis widget.
+We can see that Orange already recognises some of the gene clusters associated with different groups of cells.
+For example, T cell receptor complex genes correlate with T cells.
-Secondly, we transfer <b>gene score data</b> produced by the widget into a new data table.
+<br>Secondly, we transfer <b>gene score data</b> produced by the widget into a new data table.
 Then we transfer the data for one cluster into a new data table where we organise it by the descending statistic score in order to identify top 3 most significant genes in this cluster.

 {{% figure src="/blog_img/2019-03-20/Blog_1.5.png" width="95%" height="95%" %}}
 \